cohstats/coh2stats/README.md

 ##### 5. Matches are filtered and modified

-We filter matches only for the last 25 hours.
+We filter matches only from the previous day (The API returns all player matches).
-Because the crawler runs every day we can keep only last 25 hours matches.
-1 hour is extra to give us overtime while the functions are running.
+We try to filter any duplicated matches (1 match is shown that many times as it has players).
 This is designed not to do extra writes to the DB with the data we already have.
 This saves us DB reads and writes.